 Mailbox Damage Policy

 Regrettably, in extreme winter conditions, mailboxes can be damaged during snow removal because they are installed close to the road in the highway right-of-way as a courtesy to the US Postal Service.
 In most cases, damage to mailboxes is a result of the force of snow coming off a plow’s blade.
 This scenario is dependent on weather conditions, amount of snowfall, and the weight of snow.
 Residents should check their mailboxes and their supporting posts in the fall to see if they could stand the rigors of a heavy snowfall.
 The City will not replace any mailboxes that are not directly hit by the plow.
 If you believe a City of Shelton plow directly hit and damaged your mailbox, it must be reported within 48 hrs from the end of the storm.
 If it is determined that the City is responsible for the damaged box and the associated structure, it will make the necessary repairs.
 If the mailbox is damaged beyond repair per Ordinance sec.
-14-7 the liability of the city will be the lesser of the actual cost of repair or the sum of seventy-five dollars ($75.00) This is normally a standard rural mailbox and a 4X4 post.
+14-7 the liability of the city will be the lesser of the actual cost of repair or the sum of One Hundred dollars ($100.00) This is normally a standard rural mailbox and a 4X4 post.
 If, due to weather conditions, permanent installation can’t be made, a temporary box and post will be installed.